nbdc-datahub/hbcd-docs/docs/instruments/mri/fmri.md

 ## Data Processing

-Functional MRI data is processed through [infant-fMRIPrep](https://nibabies.readthedocs.io/en/latest/) and subsequently [XCP-D](https://xcp-d.readthedocs.io/en/latest/usage.html) as described in detail on the [HBCD Processing webpage](https://hbcd-cbrain-processing.readthedocs.io/latest/tool_details.html#tool-names).
-In brief, infant-fMRIPrep produces minimally pre-processed outputs including confound files (with motion parameters, average signals for ROIs like CSF, etc.) and motion-corrected data in age-specific MNI volumetric atlas as well as fs_LR32k surface space.
-From these outputs, the XCP-D pipeline runs nuisance regression/denoising, parcellates the fMRI data, and computes summary measures.
+Functional MRI data is processed through [infant-fMRIPrep](https://nibabies.readthedocs.io/en/latest/) and subsequently [XCP-D](https://xcp-d.readthedocs.io/en/latest/usage.html) - **see the [MRI Processing & Derivatives Guide](mri-proc.md#structural-and-functional-mri-processing) for details.**

 Volumetric and surface-based time series will be made available for each subject.
 The data release also includes dense and parcellated time series with at least 2.5 minutes of low-motion data (FD>0.3), functional connectivity matrices, regional homogeneity values, and amplitude of low-frequency fluctuation values.
 All parcellated derivatives are generated from a variety of parcellation schemes.
 See the folder trees above for a full list of [XCP-D](#xcpd) and [Infant fMRIPrep](#nibabies) included in the release.